ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 Well, I can come up with a few reasons.

 * Loose coupling - Message publisher and the subscribers know nothing about each other.
 As long as they know about the bus and what the messages do, both subscribers and publishers can be changed, added or replaced witout affecting each other.
+* A standardized way to add cross cutting concerns (like retry, thread synchronization)
 * Concurrency made easy - By adding only 1 line of code (`.Concurrent(16)`), you can parallelize your work on the .NET thread pool
 * Reuse - Smaller components with a defined contract can more easily be reused
 * Flexibility and out of the box functionality.
 When you have created your message handler, you can add quite some out-of-the-box functionality to it without modifying the message handler.
 Throttling, Exception handling, Retry, Duplicate message elimination, to name a few.